It would be sufficient to really understand the electron

 Coloured-in image by Martin van der Mark, see Is the electron a photon with toroidal topology? by Williamson & van der Mark

-Had they used the sinusoidal strip and wrapped it round twice with a twist, they would have had something that resembled Dirac’s belt, wherein a Möbius strip is reminiscent of spin ½ particles in quantum mechanics”.
+Had they used the sinusoidal strip and wrapped it round twice with a twist, they would have a Eureka moment.
+That’s because they would have had something that resembled Dirac’s belt, wherein a Möbius strip is reminiscent of spin ½ particles in quantum mechanics”.
 It would have resembled the spinor, which is “essential to describe the intrinsic angular momentum, or “spin”, of the electron”.
 Like this:

 Sinusoidal strip by me, GNUFDL spinor image by Slawekb, see Wikipedia

 It’s important that you try this for yourself.
 For some reason people just don’t get it until they get some hands-on experience.
 Find a sheet of Christmas wrapping paper with different colours on each side, and cut a long thin flat-bottomed sinusoidal strip to emultate the photon.
 Now give it a 180° twist to emulate the circular polarization.
 Then bring the ends towards one another, and slide them along each other to make a Möbius strip.
 Then apply Sellotape to hold it in place at two or three places.
 Note how the strip is wrapped round twice, hence there’s 720° of rotation.
 Also note that the wider portions of the sinusoidal strip line up with the thinner portions to yield the same width all round.
 You can’t see the phase any more.
 In similar vein the photon, a field variation, is transformed into the electron, a wave in a closed path that looks like a standing field.
 You will hear me say things like standing wave, standing field, but Williamson and van der Mark said “we do not have a standing wave, but a stationary wave propagating around a double loop”.
 Repeat the process but this time give it a a 180° twist the other way to make another Möbius strip with the opposite chirality.
 This represents a positron.
 It too is a wave in a closed path.
-In the 1920s the quantum realist wrote papers about this sort of thing.
+In the 1920s and 1930s the quantum realists wrote papers about this sort of thing.
 See for example Charles Galton Darwin’s 1927 Nature paper on the electron as a vector wave, which talked about a spherical harmonic for the two directions of spin.
+Or Born and Infeld’s 1935 paper On the quantization of the new field theory II where they talked about rotation and internal motion and referred to the Poynting vector and displacement current.

 Divergent and convergent electric field lines just don’t work